-Figure 3: The correlation between BMI and Waist-to-Hip Ratio.
+Figure 3: The correlation between BMI and waist-to-hip ratio.

 3.4.
-The sex and weight status
+Sex and Weight Status

 The nutritional status insignificant differences by gender, as the p-value for males and females, was 0.865.
-Though, however, it seems that the Overweight (overweight and obese) with normal weight category males had a slightly higher rate than females (32.4%, 28%), besides underweight males slightly less than females (5.5%, 6.3%) consequently.
+Though, however, it seems that the overweight (overweight and obese) with normal weight category males had a slightly higher rate than females (32.4%, 28%), besides underweight males slightly less than females (5.5%, 6.3%), consequently (Figure 4).

-Figure 4: Illustrate the BMI with sex.
+Figure 4: Illustrate the BMI according to sex.